mnot/I-D/draft-nottingham-ianabis-spec-reqd.md

 ## Specification Required (Permissive) {#sp-permissive}

-The "Permissive" sub-policy of Specification Required explicitly allows registration of any specification, regardless of who publishes it, that meets the "permanent and readily available" set by {{Section 4.6 of I-D.ietf-ianabis-rfc8126bis}}.
+The "Permissive" sub-policy of Specification Required explicitly allows registration of any specification, regardless of who publishes it, that meets the "permanent and readily available" requirement set by {{Section 4.6 of I-D.ietf-ianabis-rfc8126bis}}.
 This includes but is not limited to:

 * Archived Internet-Drafts
-* Github repositories and similar data stores
+* GitHub repositories and similar data stores
 * Personal Web sites
 * Publicly available archive services

 The Expert(s) MAY define additional guidance and criteria for managing the name space of the registry (e.g., to avoid "squatting" on code points that are likely to be standardized).

+When this sub-policy is in effect, only registrations that qualify under the Standards sub-policy ({{sp-standards}}) are eligible for early allocation.

 # IANA Considerations